Infrared signature of active massive black holes in nearby dwarf galaxies: Black hole mass estimates

+In a separate work \citep{lopez15}, the IR CMBH mass estimates were calibrated using 113 galaxies with robust CMBH mass measurements.
+Of the 113 galaxies, 51 have estimates based on the reverberation mapping method and 62 based on dynamical measurements.
+After following the procedure described in Sections~\ref{sec:IRcolor} and \ref{sec:IRAGN}, 50 of these galaxies were identified as AGN candidates based on our IR colour diagnostic and their bolometric luminosity was computed as described in the paragraphs above.
+By comparing the CMBH mass estimates based on the other two methods to the estimate based on the IR method, the distribution of $L_{bol}/L_{Edd}$ was computed.
+A Gaussian fit to this distribution, in log space, yielded a mean of -1.0 and a $\sigma$ of 0.6, in agreement with the range of Eddington ratios found in the literature \citep{woo02, mushotzky08}.

-The histogram of BH masses computed using $L_{bol} = 0.1 L_{Edd}$ is shown in Figure~\ref{fig:hist_mstarSED}, right.
-This choice of $L_{bol}/L_{Edd}$ is taken from \citet{marleau13} and appears to also be a good fit to this data set (see Section~\ref{sec:relation}).
-The black hole masses associated with the dwarf galaxies range from $10^2 - 10^6$ M$_{\odot}$ (see also Section~\ref{sec:relation}), which is a significantly lower ranged than has previously been probed.
+The histogram of BH masses computed using $L_{bol} = 0.1 L_{Edd}$, the mean value derived from our calibration sample (-1.0 in log space), is shown in Figure~\ref{fig:hist_mstarSED}, right.
+This choice of $L_{bol}/L_{Edd}$ was also used in \citet{marleau13} and also appears to be a good fit to this data set (see Section~\ref{sec:relation}).
+The black hole masses associated with the dwarf galaxies range from $\sim 10^3 - 10^6$ M$_{\odot}$ (see Section~\ref{sec:relation}), which is a significantly lower range than has previously been probed.
+However, as stated above, note that the Eddington ratio is known to vary by as much as three orders of magnitudes for different AGN so our results are also presented for values of $L_{bol}/L_{Edd}$ equal to 0.01 and 1.0.

-\section{BH Mass versus Stellar Mass Scaling Relation}
+For NGC~4395, since an Eddington ratio has been measured with a value of 0.0012 \citep{peterson05}, we can compute its IR CMBH mass directly.
+We calculate a mass of $3.6 \times 10^5$ M$_{\odot}$, in very good agreement with the dynamical mass of $4 \times 10^5$ M$_{\odot}$ given by \citet{denBrok15}.
+POX~52 also has a reported Eddington ratio of $0.2 - 0.5$ \citep{thornton08}, which we can use to compute an IR CMBH mass.
+Using a ratio of 0.2, we obtain an IR CMBH mass of $2.0 \times 10^5$ M$_{\odot}$, in agreement with the range of CMBH masses of $2.2 - 4.2 \times 10^5$ M$_{\odot}$ obtained by \citet{thornton08} using other CMBH mass estimator methods.

+\section{BH mass versus stellar mass scaling relation}